-The Importance of the Key Information Document (KID) and Its Impact on Trading
+The Importance of the Key Information Document (KID) and its Impact on Trading

 The Key Information Document (KID), also known as the basic information sheet, is a central tool for promoting transparency in the financial market.
 It provides retail investors with clear information about financial products, including their features, risks, potential returns, and costs.